 Navigating the Transition to Higher Education

-Whether you are currently working in a different field or you are a high-school student with aspirations to become a professional designer, chances are your path will take you into a higher education institution.
+Whether you are currently working in a different field, pursuing a masters in Construction Management online, or you are a high-school student with aspirations to become a professional designer, chances are your path will take you into a higher education institution.
 Schools that specialize in design can be extremely competitive to get into, so it is especially important to begin researching schools early.
 You’ll want to find a school that prepares you for working as a professional designer from the outset.
 At the same time, you’ll also want an educational institution that aligns with your financial situation and has the curriculum and institutional outlook that will promote your growth and ideas as a professional designer.

 Searching for the right school for you can be a daunting process given a large number of schools out there that have design programs.
 During this process, it is important to keep in mind that design programs at each school have different advantages and disadvantages.
 Some design programs may not offer classes in the particular design specialty you are interested in pursuing.
 Others may not have the resources to support your professional growth.
 You will also have to weigh the financial impact that your education will have on you.
 Higher education isn’t cheap, but it can be viewed as an investment in your future provided there are the support systems in place to help make your transition from school to the workforce fluid.